-It’s time to dive in for a week of “Under the Sea” adventures!
-Cub Scouts and their families will learn new skills and make new friends.
-Twilight camp is a council camp organized by districts and conducted by volunteers from the local area for Cub Scouts entering 1st through 5th grade for the 2019-2020 school year.
-Twilight camp is a week of fun with awesome programs and activities such as Bb guns, archery, sports, STEM, games and crafts, rank advancements, Scout skills, fun and more.
+Grab your safari hat as twilight camp goes to the jungle.
+Cub Scouts will have a roaring good time!
+Cub Scouts will learn new skills and make new friends.
+Twilight camp is a council camp organized by districts and conducted by volunteers from the local area for Cub Scouts entering 1st through 5th grade for the next school year.
+Twilight camp is a week of fun with awesome programs and activities such as BB guns, archery, sports, STEM, games and crafts, rank advancements, Scout skills, and more.

 Many volunteers are needed to make camp a success, so please consider volunteering.
 Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained).
 Scouts in troops, crews and ships can also volunteer.
-An adult/guardian must register with a Tiger (1st grader) and each pack must provide a minimum of one adult volunteer for every three Scouts attending camp.
+An adult/guardian must register with a Tiger (going into 1st grade) and each pack must provide a minimum of one adult volunteer for every three Scouts attending camp.

 In addition to shooting BB guns and archery, and playing sports, Scouts will be working towards achieving parts of the following adventures (advancements).

 Consider also attending resident camp, a three-night campout held in July/August at Bovay Scout Ranch in Navasota, TX, for Cub Scouts entering the first through fifth grade the following school year.

 - Floats & Boats

 Wolves (going into 2nd grade)

 - Air of the Wolf

 - Germs Alive

 Webelos Scouts (going into 4th & 5th grader)